railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Accounting and finance
 ----------------------

-The chapters in :ref:`part-gen-acct` in this book are dedicated to general and analytic accounting.
+The chapters in :ref:`part-genacct` in this book are dedicated to general and analytic accounting.
 A brief overview of the functions provided by these modules is given here as an introduction.

 Accounting is totally integrated into all of the company's functions, whether it's general,